Morkie dog — Maltese and Yorkshire Terrier mix

 About the Morkie

-The Morkie is a small mixed breed dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Morkie is best matched with experienced owners.
+The Morkie is a cross between the Maltese and Yorkshire Terrier.
+The Morkie is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Morkie is best matched with experienced owners.
 Typically standing 4 to 8 inches and weighing 7 to 13 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Morkie brings a distinct combination of traits that sets it apart.
 The Morkie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Morkie loves being close to its people and forms strong bonds with every member of the household.